njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 ### Quality Metrics
 <img src="img/image-r5.png" alt="Correlation values for sigma" width="600">

-In addition to forensic performance, we computed different quality metrics (the  PSNR and SSIM, for reference quality metrics and then BRISQUE, for the no reference quality metrics) to better understand the relationship between visual fidelity and camera fingerprint preservation.
-We observed that classification accuracy reduced as images were progressively degraded for gaussian filter, while the results from sigma filter remained stable and even showed that as more scene information was removed due to compression, the correlation of the pattern noise to the reference pattern for each device improved across all standards.

-## Result Analysis
+### Result Analysis
 Robustness of Sigma Filter:
-* The Sigma filter consistently yielded high correlation values and 100% SCI accuracy across all tested compression formats and target sizes- even at extreme compression levels (e.g., 100KB).
-This demonstrates the Sigma filter strength in preserving fine sensor noise patterns critical for reliable fingerprint extraction.
+* As seen from the results, the matching accuracy for source identification with the sigma filter remains stable across different compression ratios and schemes.
+In fact, at higher compression ratios, we start to see an increase in correlation values used for matching the right camera.
+This is consistent with theory, as compression tends to remove scene information.
+But the increase in correlation values also suggests that the more the scene is progressively removed by compression, what is left afterwards becomes a close approximation of the residue or sensor noise.
+* It is established that compression algorithms like JPEG exploit the redundancy for data reduction.
+From the sample compressed with JPEG attached above, we can notice the blocky artifacts start to appear in low-frequency, uniform regions of the image as they are aggressively compressed, while still preserving the high-frequency, edge structure.
+So the suppression of high frequencies during compression is not the entire reason why SCI systems fail under compression attacks.
+This is because sigma filter by its very nature capture non linear high frequency noise.
+A purely low-pass effect from compression would reduce its robustness instead of improving it, as we have seen.

 Limitations of Gaussian Filter:
-* While the Gaussian filter achieved perfect identification under mild compression (3MB), its accuracy sharply declined under stronger compression.
-This was consistent with reduction in quality of the compressed images.
-In some cases (e.g., JP2 or JXL at 100KB), accuracy dropped below 50%, and correlation scores were notably low.
-This emphasizes its reduced effectiveness in challenging conditions, due to uniform smoothing which may suppress PRNU traces.
+* While the Gaussian filter achieved good source identification under mild compression (3MB), its accuracy sharply declines under stronger compression.
+This was consistent with reduction in the quality of the compressed images.
+In some cases (e.g., JP2 or JXL at 100KB), accuracy dropped below 50%.
+This is even when the correlation values improved mildly with agressive compression, suggesting that while what is left after compression is closer to the reference pattern, this does not neccessarily improve the matching accuracy.
+Which futher buttresses the fact that compression in itself does not suppress the PRNU pattern.

-Compression Standard Comparison:
-* JPEG and JXR showed better performance under the Gaussian filter with mild compression (unlike JP2 and JXL), but failed as compression progressed.
-* All standards showed robustness under Sigma filter filtering, both in accuracy and high correlation values.

-Correlation Trends:
-* Under mild or no compression at all, PRNU results from gaussian filter maintained low correlation values yet accurate predictions, highlighting that correlation magnitude alone is not always a reliable indicator unless the pattern noise of the source camera is well-preserved.
-* In contrast, Sigma filtering maintained both high correlation and stable classification, making it more dependable even for very poor quality images.

-## How It Works
-Training Phase:
-* Extracts PRNU noise from each image.
-* Computes an average noise fingerprint for each camera.

-Testing Phase:
-* Extracts noise from a test image.
-* Compares it against each camera fingerprint using normalized cross-correlation.
-* Selects the camera with the highest similarity score.
+* Instead the drop in accuracy could be attributed to the strength of smoothing from gaussian filtering.
+The filter allows a lot of scene information to contaminate the PRNU pattern during.
+And the more the scene is removed during compression and replaced with compression artifacts as we can see in our compressed images, the filter start to capture the more of these artifacts from the scene.
+This explains the accuracy not improving with mild increase in correlation.
+In this case correlation is on compression artifacts and not on PRNU pattern.
+Quality Metrics of Compressed Images:
+In addition to forensic performance, we computed different quality metrics (the  PSNR and SSIM, for reference quality metrics and then BRISQUE, for the no reference quality metrics) to better understand the relationship between visual fidelity and camera fingerprint preservation.
+We observed that classification accuracy reduced as images were progressively degraded for gaussian filter, while the results from sigma filter remained stable.
+This is even for JPEG compression, which provided the worst quality results across the three metrics and levels of compression.
+### Conclusion
+So from our results we can reliably conclude that while correlation values increased as images degraded, the matching accuracy remained stable across different compression levels on sigma filter.
+This was not the same for gaussian filter as results degraded with the quality of the images.
+This consolidates our suspicion that the effectiveness of a compression attack on SCI based on PRNU patterns are largely dependent on the choice of filter, and less on the compression strength or scheme for that matter.

 ## References
 1. M. S. Behare, A. S. Bhalchandra, and R. Kumar, "Source Camera Identification using Photo Response Noise Uniformity," in Proc.
 3rd Int.
 Conf. on Electronics Communication and Aerospace Technology (ICECA), Coimbatore, India, Jun.
 2019.